 You have to sign up for these amazing dinners so there is no point in showing up unannounced.
 To book your place, send an email to firstname.lastname@example.org.
 The dinners cost 60€ / person, which include all dishes plus wines.
 Do not forget to use the code PORTOALITIES5 which gives you a discount of 5€ / person on your meal.

 In order to have dinner at Helder’s place just send an email to email@example.com to check his availability.

 How to get there: take the tram Line 1 until Ouro.
 The house is a 2 minutes walking distance.

 If you want to find the best restaurants in Foz where Portuguese food is done right, you should head out to Cafeína – a restaurant that made it to our best restaurants in Porto.

-The restaurant location couldn’t be any better.
-After your delicious meal, take a walk at the Pergola of Foz or walk alongside the many Foz beaches till you get to the Passeio Alegre gardens, a 16min walking distance from the restaurant.
+The restaurant location couldn’t be better.
+After your delicious meal, take a walk at the Pergola of Foz or walk alongside the many Foz beaches till you get to Passeio Alegre gardens, a 16 minutes walking distance from the restaurant.

 How to get there: take bus 200 and stop at Crasto bus stop.
-The restaurant is 2min walking distance.
+The restaurant is a 2 minutes walking distance.

 This is not only one of the best restaurants in Foz, but it’s also one of the most expensive ones.
 This 1 Michelin star restaurant is great for special occasions or romantic date nights.
 Just remember to book in advance as the waiting list is rather long.

-If you just finished lunch at Pedro Lemos Restaurante, challenge your companion to a game of mini-golf on Passeio Alegre garden (Avenida de Dom Carlos I) or take a stroll along the beach.
+If you just finished lunch at Pedro Lemos Restaurante, challenge your partner to a game of mini-golf on Passeio Alegre gardens (Avenida de Dom Carlos I) or take a stroll along the beach.

 How to get here: take bus 500 and get off at Passeio Alegre or take an Uber.